adriennemueller/adriennemueller.github.io/Sharing Protocols.md

 </aside>

 <aside>
 ➖ **Cons:** If students later decide they do not want to be associated with the project, the public protocol cannot as easily be taken down.
-Does not have it’s own DOI.
+Does not have it’s own DOI.<br>
 </aside>

 Examples: [https://osf.io/d8ewm/](https://osf.io/d8ewm/) [https://osf.io/zcrju/](https://osf.io/zcrju/)